-Older adults (≥65) comprise 12.7% (405,119) of the total population in the NCR.
+Older adults (\geq 65) comprise 12.7% (405,119) of the total population in the NCR.
 This demographic, as they continue to age, present unique challenges to the field of emergency management.
 Older adults may have mobility problems, chronic health conditions, and/or be isolated with little to no support.
 They may be experiencing challenges that come with advanced age, such as hearing or vision problems or cognitive impairment, which may make it difficult to access, understand, and respond to emergency instructions.
-Additionally, individuals who are receiving assistance from support services (e.g., home healthcare, meal delivery services, or in-home caregivers, etc.) may be cut off from these services for an extended period.
-These factors must be considered during all phases of emergency management, as they make this segment of the community increasingly susceptible to the disruptions that result from a disaster.